StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/export-data-observables.md

 # Export Data from Observables

-This topic provides step-by-step instructions for exporting data from [observables](about-observables.md) in a case or alert in TheHive.
+Export data from [observables](about-observables.md) in a case or alert in TheHive by copying individual observable values, downloading attachments, or exporting lists of observables for analysis or reporting.

 ## Copy data from an observable